deleriux/tcpxfer/README.md

 Run a constant throughnput analysis between two hosts and report significant deviations from expected performance.

-This is client project that was used to guarantee an expected SLA between two endpoints.
+This is a client project that was used to guarantee an expected SLA between two endpoints.

 This program constantly sends both ways a configured throughput and collects tcp performance stats into a sliding window.